 Lamberth has a shorter fuse than most federal judges – especially for government functionaries acting inappropriately.
 He was disciplined by his superiors on the D.C.
 Court of Appeals after calling out the Department of the Interior officials for endemic and systematic racism against American Indians.
 He called the Interior Department itself a “dinosaur – the morally and culturally oblivious hand-me-down of a disgracefully racist and imperialist government that should have been buried a century ago.”

 Will this latest judicial beat-down get results?
 Will Donald Trump do anything to right the wrongs committed by executive departments that are now his?
 The court order requires a response in ten days.
 Then we will see if the State or Justice Departments have changed their tune with honest and forthright disclosures to the plaintiffs, Judicial Watch, and to the Court.
-If I were you, I wouldn’t hold my breath.We value your comments!
-Please weigh in on our comment section below.
+If I were you, I wouldn’t hold my breath.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com